KaoShengChieh/Chat_Application/README.md

 Whether Chat App is online or not is determined by the state of Client Socket.

-You may discover that our application can be well-functioning despite it does not connect to Real Server.
+You may discover that my application can be well-functioning despite it does not connect to Real Server.
 It virtually takes care of all requests from user.
 That’s why I call it Proxy Server.

 ### Schema of Whole Project

-This schema is adapted from our project 1 “TCP ping”, in which server provides service with thread per client.
+In this schema, server provides service with thread per client.
 To deal with concurrency control, I furthermore build a database controller to ensure log and data are correct.
-Honestly speaking, however, this sometimes gets our program into deadlock.
+Honestly speaking, however, this sometimes gets the program into deadlock.

 ![](https://i.imgur.com/Ay8XpbE.png)